'We got away with one' - Man Utd pulled off the biggest heist in Premier League history at Brighton | Goal.com

 United had stolen three points – their first of the season – in the most unimaginable way possible, with Bruno Fernandes converting a 100th-minute penalty – after the full-time whistle had already gone.

-Indeed, Brighton boss Graham Potter described the result as a "cruel blow" and it would be hard to find anyone that disagreed with him.
+Indeed, Brighton boss Graham Potter described the result as a "cruel blow" and it would be hard to find anyone who disagreed with him.

 His side produced a brilliant performance, vibrant and exciting.
 Brighton had 18 shots to United’s seven, with five of the hosts' efforts on target.